 With the look of a deep red New Mexico sunset, did our first taste of the silky, earthy chiles and tender pork leave us speechless as we savored each bite?
 (Indeed)

 Are we nodding in unison at how difficult it is to balance red chile, that one too many pinches of seasoning can throw a dish off so easily, and this dish is perfection where the chile remains the star?

 Have you noticed that the dining etiquette of leaving at least one bite left untouched on your plate doesn’t apply here?

 Tamale De Cardenas with heritage pork tamale swimming in a bowl of Hatch green chile, Campo de Mantaban, Tucumcari feta and fresh cilantro.

-Now that you’ve had a brothy pool of Hatch chile with a perfect red chile pork tamale, can you imagine eating tamales any other way?
+Now that we’ve had a brothy pool of Hatch chile with a perfect red chile pork tamale, can we imagine eating tamales any other way?